 Since photography can be used in so many industries there is a large variety of ways that the images can be displayed.

 A lot of the time this will be determined by the ad campaign itself.

 The main thing to consider is, which of the following the ad campaign will be:

-If it was a solely digital ad campaign then you might see the photos being displayed only on social media apps, across the internet or on digital billboards.
+If it’s a digital ad campaign then you might see the photos being displayed only on social media apps, across the internet or on digital billboards.

-On the hand if it is a print ad campaign you might only see them in print publications like trade show flyers, industry magazines or printed billboards.
+On the other hand, if it’s a print ad campaign then you might only see them in print publications like trade show flyers, industry magazines or printed billboards.

-Ad agencies and companies might use just one form of advertising or a mixture of different mediums.
+Ad agencies and companies might use just one form of advertising (e.g. digital only) or a mixture of the two.

-If you don’t consider how the photos will be displayed then the final images might not be fit to purpose and this is especially important for print campaigns for large size prints.
+If you don’t consider how the photos will be displayed then the final images might not be fit for purpose and this is especially important for print campaigns for large-size prints.

 But even if it’s a digital-only campaign, you’re gonna need to consider all the different screen sizes and aspect ratios that your images are going to be shown in before you even start taking photographs.